huglovefan/cfgfs/README.md

 Most importantly, the virtual filesystem library [`libfuse`] doesn't support Windows.
-There exist Windows-native alternatives like [WinFsp] that could work for making a cfgfs clone, but the work of figuring that out and writing the code will have to be done by [someone who's actually interested in using Windows].
+There exist Windows-native alternatives like [WinFsp] that could work for making a cfgfs clone, but the work of figuring that out and writing the code will have to be done by
+[someone who's actually interested in using this thing on Windows].

 [`libfuse`]: https://github.com/libfuse/libfuse
 [WinFsp]: https://github.com/billziss-gh/winfsp
-[someone who's actually interested in using Windows]: https://github.com/you
+[someone who's actually interested in using this thing on Windows]: https://github.com/you

 ## Installation